eshap31/docker-news-project/README.md

 - Frontend: a service that exposes a fastapi application that allows users to search through articles by the source.
 This service communicates with the mongodb

 ## Prerequesites
-- docker version 28 and up
+- docker version 28 and higher
+- docker-compose version 1.29 and higher
 - wsl or linux machine

 ## Usage